-The basic concept to realize is setting up your kitchen lighting in layers for balanced illumination.
-With low ceilings, you have fewer options than lighting any small kitchen.
 You can’t use some of the most beautiful pendants and chandeliers, but you can definitely provide enough lighting for all your tasks and ambiance.

 Does this mean you can’t use pendants at all?
 Not at all!
 Some of the best ideas include these types of fixtures — you just need to be aware of some rules and caveats.

 An illuminated room has more than one lighting element.
 This can make the space seem less dark and is an easy way to redesign a room without using too many lights.
 Designers sometimes position sources above eye-level at about standing height and around eye-level for seated people instead.
 These lights are usually table lamps or sconces on walls.

 Thinking in layers helps set up the right lighting in a kitchen with a low ceiling specifically.
 Because you can’t use big fixtures and low-hanging pendants, multiple layers below at different levels help create the balance.

 Many kitchens have low ceilings, but there are ways around this with tiered pendants.
 Tiered pendants hang from the ceiling and provide beautiful light to illuminate the kitchen and help those work in it.

 Use smaller pendants, so they don’t hang too low.
 But also consider where you position them.
 If you hang a pendant or a small chandelier over a dining table, you will not be hitting your head on it because you’re always seated in that area.